KiwifruitApps/Kiwifruit-Pass/README.md

 If you need help with this app, you can contact me on Twitter [@eatery1234](https://twitter.com/eatery1234).

 ## Support this Project
 Please check FUNDING.yml if you would like to support Kiwifruit Pass.
-You could also donate to my Ko-fi below.
+You could also donate to my ([@ethrythedev](https://github.com/ethrythedev)) Ko-fi below if you would like to.
 All tips are greatly appreciated.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/I3I16IZT7)